sanjiv-65/AD-Lab-assignments/README.md

 Housing Prices&quot; dataset.

 ## Week 4: Classification with Logistic Regression
-Objective:Understand binary classification using logistic regression.
+Objective:Understand binary classification using logistic regression.<br>
 Experiment:
 Build a logistic regression model to classify emails as spam or not spam.<br>
 -Accuracy: A percentage indicating how many emails were correctly classified.<br>